Wiener distribution on holonomy groups: Finite dimensional approximation

 \section{Finite dimensional approximation}

 Now we introduce the approximation measures $\mu_x^m(\nabla)$, which are the push-forward measures from finite dimensional manifolds by continuous maps.
 The construction depends on certain finite dimensional approximations of conditional Wiener measures that bear more resemblance to those used in \cite{DWM} than the approximation obtained in \cite{AD}.
+Generalising the approximation schemes developed in \cite{AD} to Brownian bridges might lead to the same approximation measures $\mu_x^m(\nabla)$, which would be left for further studies.

 If inj$(M,g)$ denotes the injectivity radius of $(M,g)$, then for any two points $x$ and $y\in M$ with $d_g(x,y)< \rho=\frac{1}{2}$inj$(M,g)$, there is a unique minimal geodesic connecting $x$ and $y$.
 For any $m>0$, we consider the partition $\{s_i=i2^{-\nu}| i=0, \cdots, 2^\nu=m\}$ of $[0,1]$.
 Let $ \Lambda_g^m$ be the open subset of $M^{m-1}$ consisting of points $(x_1, \cdots, x_{m-1})\in M^{m-1}$ such that $ d_g(x_i, x_{i+1})<\rho $, $ i=0, \cdots, m-1$, where $x=x_0=x_m$.
 For any $m=2^\nu$, we define an embedding such that $\Phi_m(x_1, \cdots, x_{m-1})$ is the piecewise geodesic given by the interpolation $I(x_i, x_{i+1}, m(s-s_i)) $ for $s\in[s_i, s_{i+1}]$, i.e., the unique minimal geodesic connecting $x_i$ and $ x_{i+1}$.
 There are natural embedding $ \Lambda_g^m \hookrightarrow \Lambda_g^{2m}$ by $(x_1, \cdots, x_{m-1})\mapsto (y_1, \cdots, y_{2m-1})$ where $y_{2i}=x_i$, $i= 1, \cdots, m-1$, and $y_{2i+1}=I(x_i, x_{i+1}, \frac{1}{2})$.
 It is clear that the restriction